A Recovery Story: With a Little Help from my Friend

 Walking a mile in a teacher’s shoes

 schoolroomThe school year is in full swing with teachers back in their classrooms.
 Some folks might mistakenly believe that teaching is an easy job.
 Not me.
-Fifteen years ago, on my first morning as a substitute teacher, I vividly remember standing in front of a class of about 25 high school students at multi-academic levels waiting for my instruction.
+Twenty-five years ago, on my first morning as a substitute teacher, I vividly remember standing in front of a class of about 25 high school students at multi-academic levels waiting for my instruction.
 Over and over the school bell rang that stressful day signaling the next period and at least 20 new faces would fill a vacated desk.
 Some of the students looked bored, some seemed intent on learning, while others were openly rebellious.

 Thus began my year as a substitute middle/high school teacher.
 It’s necessary to qualify that I am not a teacher by training.
 Rather I was an unemployed journalist who had a rose-tinted vision of imparting knowledge to young people.
 My idealism about changing the world was quickly diminished when after a few weeks of subbing my goal turned to that of survival.

-The truth is many substitutes never really get the chance to teach, since thankfully an absent teacher’s lesson plans include; a relevant movie, worksheet, or directions for a project already in progress.
+The truth is many substitutes never really get the chance to teach, since thankfully an absent teacher’s lesson plans include: a relevant movie, worksheet, or directions for a project already in progress.
 Seasoned educators know that subs are babysitters, just like veteran reporters know that recently graduated journalists are cubs.
 It’s a new substitute’s job to prove oneself, but that can be very difficult moving from school to school and classroom to classroom.
 For example, that first fall a particularly boisterous group of high school boys threatened to end my budding teaching career.
 While trying to take attendance, they proudly revealed that they had gotten rid of their last sub, “an elderly gentleman with purple hair” by flying handmade paper airplanes at him.school-desks

 The mischievous teens laughed in mocking delight as they encircled me, while I frantically maintained that they were to “take their seats.”
 Their loud taunting voices were suddenly silenced when their principal mysteriously appeared in the back of the room offering them two for one Saturday School if they continued to be disrespectful.
 Order immediately returned, because most high school students want to avoid punishment at all costs.
 Sadly, some parents enable their children to disregard school rules.
 This can become a teacher’s worst nightmare, when a student is empowered by the fact that they will have no consequences at home for acting up.